thr0n/clojure2flink/README.md

 ### How to use Flink's generic interfaces or classes

-Due to Clojure's missing support of Java Generics we unfortunately need to fall back on the following Java detour (For further details see e.g. this [post](http://stackoverflow.com/a/3770360/7047542) from Chas Emerick on StackOverflow, the author of "Clojure programming"):
+Due to Clojure's missing support of Java Generics we unfortunately need to fall back on the following Java detour (for further details see e.g. this [post](http://stackoverflow.com/a/3770360/7047542) from Chas Emerick on StackOverflow, the author of "Clojure programming"):

 1) Create a new `.java` file and implement the desired interface (e.g. `FilterFunction<T>`).
 Replace the Generic Type `T` with some concrete value such as `Integer`.
-It's highly recommended to store these and other "dummy-interfaces" in the same package.
-The package should be exclusivly used for this purpose as well!
+It's highly recommended to store these and other 'dummy-interfaces' in the same package.
+The package should be exclusively used for this purpose as well!

 ```java
 package java_interfaces;